SabantuYusuf/wayfarer/README.md

 9. Click on the title of one of their posts and be redirected to a "show" page for that post.
 10. View post "show" pages with title, author, and content.

+**Bonuses**
+A user should be able to:

+1. See a "default" profile photo on their profile page before adding their own photo.
+2. Update their profile photo (consider using Paperclip or Uploadcare).

 ---

 ## Sprint 2: CRUD